Maryville, Missouri: 2012 sexual assault

 A controversial case arose in 2012 when a boy, 17 at the time of the incident, was arrested for the rape and sexual assault of a 14-year-old girl.
-A 15-year-old boy was accused of doing the same to the girl’s 13-year-old friend, and a third boy admitted to recording the first boy's alleged assault on a cellphone.
+A 15-year-old boy was accused of doing the same to the girl's 13-year-old friend, and a third boy admitted to recording the first boy's alleged assault on a cellphone.
 A significant controversy arose in 2013 when the county prosecutor dropped felony and misdemeanor charges against the first boy, who was related to an influential former state representative Rex Barnett, despite the Sheriff's office reporting absolute confidence that the evidence they had gathered being sufficient for a prosecution, including the boy's confession recorded on video.
 The Nodaway County prosecutor dropped the felony sexual exploitation charge against the third boy.

 Outrage in online communities soon followed when the story surrounding this case was revisited in October 2013.
 National news media described the situation as "horrifying" and "a nightmare".
 Michael Schaffer, reporting on the incident for The New Republic, described Maryville as a "lawless hellhole".
 In 2014, a special prosecutor was put in charge to reinvestigate the case.
 The first boy pleaded guilty to misdemeanor second-degree endangerment of the welfare of a child for leaving her outside her house, and was sentenced by Missouri Circuit Judge Glen Dietrich to four months in jail that were suspended in favor of two years probation.
 The boy was sentenced in juvenile court for the assault.
 The incident is featured in the 2016 Netflix documentary Audrie & Daisy.

 The victim, Daisy Coleman, died by suicide on August 4, 2020.
 Coleman's mother, Melinda Coleman, died by suicide about four months later, on December 6.

 Geography

 Maryville is located approximately 40 mi north of the St. Joseph and 25 mi southwest of Bedford, Iowa.

 According to the United States Census Bureau, the city has a total area of 5.80 sqmi, of which 5.77 sqmi is land and 0.03 sqmi is water.

-The One Hundred and Two River, located on the eastern side of the city, is the primary source of power and water for the city.